Hiking the Broken Arch Trail in Arches National Park

 Parking for the Broken Arch Trail is located within the Devil’s Garden Campground.

-That being said, do not park at any campsite that is not reserved by your party, as the Devil’s Garden Campground is typically booked full throughout the spring, summer, and fall travel season.
+That said, do not park at any campsite that is not reserved by your party, as the Devil’s Garden Campground is typically booked full throughout the spring, summer, and fall travel season.

 This is all without saying that the Broken Arch Trail and the Sand Dune Arch Trail are commonly hiked as one 3.0-mile (4.8 km) adventure, as opposed to separately, meaning that the Broken Arch Trail can and is often hiked from either trailhead.